MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/inf-ddinstall-coinstallers-section.md

 Each directive-created section name must be unique within the INF file and must follow the general rules for defining section names.
 For more information about these rules, see [General Syntax Rules for INF Files](general-syntax-rules-for-inf-files.md).

-A co-installer is a Win32 DLL that typically writes additional configuration information to the registry or performs other installation tasks that require dynamically generated, system-specific information that is not available when an INF is created.
+A co-installer is a Win32 DLL that typically writes extra configuration information to the registry or performs other installation tasks that require dynamically generated, system-specific information that isn't available when an INF is created.
 A device-specific co-installer supplements the installation operations either of the OS's device installer or of the appropriate class installer when that device is installed.

 For more information about how to write and using co-installers, see [Writing a Co-installer](writing-a-co-installer.md).